Heritage pubs you can visit

 Sarah Mills, Visitor Experience Assistant

 Pubs!
 The foundation every Queensland city in the late 1800s was built upon.
-If you’re looking to experience Ipswich’s own historical flavour but not sure where to start, why not check out some of our local venues for a classic pub feed and some frothies!
+If you’re looking to experience Ipswich’s own historical flavour but not sure where to start, why not check out some of our heritage pubs for a classic pub feed and some frothies!
 Sit back and enjoy the atmosphere in one of these historical gems.

 The Prince Alfred Hotel